simpleanalytics/blog/_posts/2020-05-28-practical-privacy-tips-for-your-business.md

 > On 29 July 2019, the Court of Justice of the European Union (the "CJEU") ruled that a company embedding on its website a social plugin, such as a Facebook “Like” button, can be considered a data controller [...] – [fieldfisher.com](https://privacylawblog.fieldfisher.com/2019/cjeu-rules-that-companies-using-social-plugins-are-liable-for-the-collection-and-transmission-of-data)

-Although you are not in control of what those platforms behind your widgets do with the data of your customers, you are still responsible for what happens with this data.
+Although you are not in control of what those platforms behind your widgets do with the data from your customers, you are still responsible for what happens with this data.

 ### Replace Facebooks share button